-The general outlines of the fish habitat compensation program will be developed in the coming weeks and submitted to DFO.
-This summary of fish habitat losses will need to be recalculated following the preliminary engineering stage, and the program will be finalized in collaboration with DFO stakeholders.
+This summary of fish habitat losses will need to be recalculated following the preliminary engineering stage, and the plans and specifications for the compensation projects will be finalized in collaboration with DFO stakeholders.
 The program will take habitat losses into account and will meet the requirements of the Fisheries Act.
+Finally, it should be noted that the compensation options mainly relate to the same species as those that are liable to be affected by the work.